Seirdy/seirdy.one/content/posts/floss-security.md

 - It is certainly possible to notice a vulnerability in source code.
 Excluding low-hanging fruit typically caught by static code analysis and peer review, it's not the main way most vulnerabilities are found nowadays (thanks to {{<indieweb-person itemprop="mentions" nickname="X_CLI" url="https://www.broken-by-design.fr/">}} for [reminding me about what source analysis does accomplish](https://lemmy.ml/post/167321/comment/117774)).

 - Software as a Service can be incredibly difficult to analyze, as we typically have little more than the ability to query a server.
 Servers don't send core dumps, server-side binaries, or trace logs for analysis.
-Further&shy;more, it's difficult to verify which software a server is running.[^14] For services that require trusting a server, access to the server-side software is important from both a security and a user-freedom perspective
+Furthermore, it's difficult to verify which software a server is running.[^14] For services that require trusting a server, access to the server-side software is important from both a security and a user-freedom perspective

 Most of this post is written with the assumption that binaries are inspectable and traceable.
 Binary obfuscation and some forms of content protection/<abbr title="Digital Rights Management">DRM</abbr> violate this assumption and actually do make analysis more difficult.